Prep Time: 20 minutes

 - Add Two Bears oat, canola oil, egg and vanilla extract.
 Whisk until smooth.

 - Preheat a pan to medium heat, and coat with butter or oil.
 Make sure the surface is covered, as this will help you flip your pancakes.

 - Pour about ⅓ cup batter onto the griddle for each pancake.
 Wait until bubbles are visible throughout the pancake before flipping, about 1-2 minutes for each side.

 Don’t skip the baking powder.
 I know the recipe seems like an excessive amount, but if you want them to be fluffy, especially without dairy, you need it.
 Use canola oil or other vegetable oils.
 This is my go-to substitute for melted butter because I always have it on hand.
 Keep the eggs.
 I know these pancakes could easily be made vegan, but the eggs do wonders for the texture of these pancakes.
 Keep your cooked pancakes warm in the oven while you’re making the rest.

-Toppings wise....the world is your oyster.
-No oysters, please, although....Try any variation of fruits, nuts, oats, any buttery spread like peanut, almond or cashew butter.
+Toppings-wise....the world is your oyster.
+No oysters, please, although...Try any variation of fruits, nuts, oats, or any buttery spread like peanut, almond or cashew butter.